WANG-AXIS/wang-axis.github.io/_pages/projects.md

 # Projects (In Progress/Upcoming)

-## Empowering CT for Temporal Bone Imaging With Interior Tomography, Deep Learning, and Robotics
+## Temporal Bone CT With Interior, Deep and Robotic Imaging

 The goal is to develop a robotic clinical micro-CT system with cutting-edge x-ray source and photon-counting detector technologies for temporal bone imaging.